Pediatric Trauma

 Loss of Consciousness

-Suspicion of spinal cord injury:
+Suspicion of spinal cord injury

-Single closed long bone fracture3
+Single long bone fracture site

-Open long bone fracture3
+Open long bone fracture

 Multiple fracture sites